UP-RS-ESP/LidarPC-KDTree/docs/Compare_KDTree_implementations.md

 |  sklearnKDTree |                             28 |                       12 |                         8 |                         8 |                          8 |                          8 |                           8 |
 |  pyKDTree      |                             36 |                       16 |                        20 |                        16 |                         28 |                         26 |                          32 |

-Table: Best leaf sizes (fastest time).
+Table: Best leaf sizes (fastest times).
 Note the differences for varying numbers of neighbors.

 ### Comparing pyKDTree and cKDTree for 12, 24, and 40 cores